sbu-416-24sp/orcanet-go/peer/README.md

 ## Running

 First generate the gRPC files for GO.
-Make sure you are in the root of the project and run the command below.
+Make sure you are in the peer folder of the project and run the command below.

 ``` bash